mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 structure, the request and response, the error handling, its dependency, the CI pipeline, its advanced features (retry mechanism, pagination, client options), and its documentation.
-I hope that it gives a better understanding of this library, provide you ideas for troubleshooting, or inspire you to write your SDK.
+I hope that it gives a better understanding of this library, gives you ideas for troubleshooting, or inspires you to write your SDK!
 Interested to know more?
 You can subscribe to [the feed of my blog](/feed.xml), follow me on [Twitter](https://twitter.com/mincong_h) or [GitHub](https://github.com/mincong-h/).
 Hope you enjoy this article, see you the next time!